| 1 | Ethiopian mountain adder |

 Maximum length: 140cm.

-A neurotoxic snake which inhabits northeast India, eastern Nepal and Bhutan.
+A neurotoxic snake found in northeastern India, eastern Nepal and Bhutan.
 If there’s any snake which blocks mountain trails out of pure maliciousness, then it’s the northeastern hill krait (Bungarus bungaroides).
 This is a venomous species which thankfully can’t spit venom, but has a powerful neurotoxic bite.

 Though poorly researched, this species probably causes gradual body paralysis and laboured breathing.
 Northeastern hill kraits reach 1.4 metres, and inhabit low forests in the foothills of the Himalaya.
 A trail through a national park certainly isn’t out of bounds, and having your way blocked is no joke, as all Bungarus members are more than capable of killing.

-Therefore, photos and documentation of this species are sparser than others.
+Consequently, this species is much more poorly documented compared to others.
 As far as we know, northeastern hill kraits are missing from most of Nepal, and won’t ambush you on the way to Mount Everest or Kangchenjunga (the world’s third highest peak).
-Here, you’re more likely to be assaulted by the Himalayan pitviper, which reaches 4900 metres, making it the highest altitude pitviper in the world.
+However, you could bump into the greater black krait, its close relative, which reaches further west within the Himalaya.

 | 4 | Large-eyed bamboo snake |